system76/tech-docs/src/models/thelio-major-b2/repairs.md

 ## M.2 Drives

-The Thelio Major B1 has three (3) M.2 drive slots.
+The Thelio Major B2 has three (3) M.2 drive slots.
 One on the board, above the PCIe slot which holds the GPU, one below the right-side RAM slots, and one to the right of the lower 3 PCIe slots (pictured above).

-One internal M.2 storage drive is situated somewhat behind the top GPU in the chassis.
-If you install an M.2 drive in this slot, you may need to remove the GPU beforehand to free up space.
-You can find video instructions on this process [here.](https://youtu.be/3bUcp0S1HrE) Another M.2 drive is situated beneath the right RAM slots, and so you will likely need to remove the CPU Cooler Shroud to gain easier access.
-If your Thelio has only one M.2 drive, or do not have a GPU installed.
-You can simply unscrew the M.2 drive from the chassis, without needing to remove a GPU.
+One internal M.2 storage drive is situated partially behind the top GPU in the chassis.
+If you install an M.2 drive in this slot, remove the GPU beforehand to free up space.
+You can find video instructions on this process [here.](https://youtu.be/3bUcp0S1HrE) Another M.2 drive is situated beneath the right RAM slots.
+Remove the CPU Cooler Shroud to gain easier access.
+If your Thelio has only one M.2 drive, or do not have a GPU installed, unscrew the M.2 drive from the chassis.

 Link for the video for GPU removal:
 (https://youtu.be/3bUcp0S1HrE)